AnitaDames/AnitaDames/README.md

 ### Nice to meet you!👋

 I'm Anita from Jamaica, who has been teaching for over thirteen (13) years.
 I have been studying Software Engineering since 2020 to present.
 I enjoy designing websites and reviewing codes.

+- 🔭 I’m currently changing career from Teaching to Tech
+- 🌱 I’m currently studying at Codecademy and Udemy
+- 👯 Looking forward to becoming a Code Reviewer

+## Skills and Experience
+* HTML
+* CSS
+* JAVASCRIPT

 [![Anita's github stats](https://github-readme-stats.vercel.app/api?username=anitadames)](https://github.com/anitadames/github-readme-stats)